robert-altmiller/terraform_template/README.md

 ### Link to Github repo: https://github.com/robert-altmiller/nationwide_terraform

-### Step 1: In order to run the Terraform code in this repository you will need to first set the secret values under the Github repo settings:
+### Step 1: In order to run the Terraform code in this repository you will need to first set the secret values under the Github repo settings

 ![github_secrets.png](/readme_images/github_secrets.jpg)